-- Feed rabbit, chicken, turkey, lamb (dogs in nature would mostly eat smaller animals).
+- Feed rabbit, chicken, turkey, lamb.
+Most dogs in nature would eat smaller animals.

-- Choose treats carefully – avoid wheat and other grains, rice, dairy.
+- Choose healthy treats – avoid wheat and other grains, rice, dairy.

-- When choosing pre-made food, research the country of origin, the company’s philosophy and quality control standards.
+- When choosing pre-made food, research the country of origin.
+You should also know the company’s philosophy, and quality control standards.

 Our soils are depleted of nutrients and the food supply is not as nutritious as it should be.
-Here are some of Dr Dobias’ suggestions for things you should add to your dog’s food.
+Here are some suggestions for things you should add to your dog’s food.

-- Whole food vitamins: find a multivitamin supplement made from whole foods, not synthetic sources.
+- Whole Food Vitamins: Give a multivitamin supplement made from whole foods, not synthetic sources.

-- Minerals: look for natural food sources like spirulina, organ meats, eggs, coconut, sprouted seeds, fermented foods, bone broth.
+- Minerals: Look for natural food sources.
+Spirulina, organ meats, eggs, coconut, sprouted seeds, fermented foods, bone broth are all good.

-- Omega-3 oils: use oils that are low in contaminants like mercury: krill and microalgae are good choices.
-(When using krill, make sure your supplier is using a sustainable source of krill oil as there is risk of overfishing).
+- Omega-3s: Use oils that are low in contaminants like mercury such as krill and microalgae.
+When using krill, make sure your supplier is using a sustainable source of krill.
+A safer and healthier choice is phytoplankton.

-Exercise your dog in ways he would do in nature.
+Exercise your dog the way he would in nature.
 Dogs naturally run and trot but they wouldn’t do repetitive activities.
-Do endurance exercise like hiking with your dog, and less high-intensity chasing (even if he loves it).
+Choose endurance exercises like hiking over high-intensity chasing …even if he loves it.

 Be on the lookout for potential injuries.
 If your dog’s slowing down, it might not just be due to age … he could have an injury you haven’t recognized.
 Address injuries right away.

-If your dog has chronic diarrhea, follow the steps below to identify what’s really causing the problem.
+If your dog has chronic diarrhea, follow the steps below as a guide.

 - Test for bacteria and parasites.